A common belief is that the hands-folded posture was derived from a Roman practice symbolizing submission.

 Should believers fold hands, keep their arms outstretched with palms facing upward (the classic orans position) or cross them, like monks often do?
 Does it really matter?
 While it may seem strange, this is an important question to ask.
 In fact, it is a fundamental aspect of prayer, and one that allows believers to discover their own practices as rooted in ancient, venerable traditions.

 Many can remember being taught by religious sisters how to pray with folded hands.
 One individual recounts (whether true or not) the reason the sisters taught him for folded hands.

 Pray with hands folded up so that your prayers will go to heaven.
 If your hands are pointed down your prayers will go down to hell.
 And if your hands are sideways, your prayers will bounce all over the room.

 Sure, this is quite naive, and chances are the actual instruction was lost in kid translation.
 Truthfully, the real reason most believers fold their hands in prayer has much deeper symbolism.
 In Christianity, the tradition has its roots in the customs of ancient and late-antique cultures.

 In what posture did the early Christians pray?

-In the Jewish tradition there is evidence in the Talmud that some prayed with hands folded as early as the post-Exilic period and even continued after Christianity was established.
-Some historians believe that Christians adapted this custom from their Jewish heritage.
+In the Jewish tradition, there is evidence in the Talmud that some prayed with hands folded as early as the post-Exilic period and even continued after Christianity was established.
+According to the text, the Jewish Babylonian sage, Rabba (Abba ben Joseph, C. 280-352), used to pray with his hands folded.
+Some historians believe that early Christians adapted this custom from their Jewish heritage.

 This type of joining hands to profess loyalty is still evident in the liturgy of ordination.
 A bishop will clasp the hands of the priest he is ordaining and say, “Do you promise respect and obedience to me and my successors?”